Below are some answers to our most frequently-asked questions regarding e-scooters:

 E-scooter users are required to follow the rules of the road.
 Under state law, motorized scooter users should:

 · Ride in the street, and stay to the right.
 (California Vehicle Code 21228.)

 · Use the bike lane if there is one.
 If the street has a posted speed limit greater than 25 mph, they must be ridden in a bike lane.
 (California Vehicle Code 21229.)

 Scooters are allowed to ride on multi-use pathways, such as the Lake Merritt Trail (California Vehicle Code 21230.)

 Scooters may be parked on sidewalks, so long as they do not block driveways, building entrances, curb ramps, color curbs (such as blue zones or yellow zones) or utilities such as fire hydrants.
 Make sure to leave at least 6 feet of sidewalk space for people walking or rolling.

 4. What other rules or laws apply to these e-scooters?

 Under state law, to use an e-scooter you must have a California Driver’s License or instruction permit, and wear a bike helmet.
 Only one person may use a motorized scooter at a time, and you can't carry packages while using a motorized scooter (California Vehicle Code 21235).
-In addition to these state law requirements, OakDOT is developing a permit system to regulate scooter share programs within the city.
-The permit system is expected to be in place in fall 2018.
+In addition to these state law requirements, OakDOT has a permit system to regulate scooter share operations within the city.

 5. How do you use one of these E-scooters?